Frequently Asked Questions

 What is a funeral?

-A funeral is a ceremony associated with the last disposition of a corpse, beit a cremation or burial, where family, friends and other acquaintances pay their respects to the deceased.
+A funeral is a ceremony associated with the last disposition of a deceased person, beit a cremation or burial, where family, friends and other acquaintances pay their final respects to the deceased.

 Why is it important to have a funeral?